sunarch/f_tj_tomjoro-github-io/_posts/2017-02-03-why-reactive-fp-sucks.md

 b) and then c), is easier to understand than one that breaks up the processing sequence just because b takes too long (and we don't want everything else in the program to pause).
-This means that the programmer must think about the scheduling in addition to the logic, even if the piece of code he/she is working doesn't need to be 'responsive' Although, this does often result in faster executing programs because the programmer themselves optimize the context switching (i.e. where the callbacks are in Javascript).
+This means that the programmer must think about the scheduling in addition to the logic, even if the piece of code he/she is working doesn't need to be 'responsive'.
-And
+Although, this does often result in faster executing programs because the programmer themselves optimize the context switching (i.e. where the callbacks are in Javascript).

-I remember an article (where is it) that showed that on Java using blocking threads was faster or basically equivalent to Non-blocking I/O for most things.
-But that was up to 10K connections.
+I remember an article (where is it) that showed that on Java using blocking threads was faster or basically equivalent to Non-blocking I/O for most "things".
+But that was up to 10K connections and processors were slower back then.
 Nowadays we have to do much better!

 # Reactive programming, Rails, and Node.js